A bride and groom stand together with backpacks as the sunsets after their ceremony where the Yosemite Wedding permits allowed them.

 Comments Off on Step-by-Step Guide for Yosemite Wedding Permits

 Yosemite is such an amazing destination to have your intimate wedding, but don’t forget your Yosemite wedding permits!
 Huge mountains and cliffs, massive waterfalls, killer lighting — what more do you need for an epic elopement?!
 Surprisingly, or maybe not so, there are a few things to take care of before you run off to Yosemite to get hitched this weekend.
 The first thing to take care of is your Yosemite wedding permits, or more specifically, the special use permit.
 And the second thing is the marriage license.
 If you’re not sure where to even begin don’t worry, we’re here to fill you in!
-Read on or get in touch with us for more info.
+As Yosemite elopement photographers, we know all about the ins and outs of getting married in Yosemite!

-NPS only operates via snail mail for this, and you can find the permit right here (https://www.nps.gov/yose/planyourvisit/weddings.htm).
+National Park Service only operates via snail mail for this, and you can find the application for the permit right here (https://www.nps.gov/yose/planyourvisit/weddings.htm).
 Just look for the “download the application” link right in the beginning.
-There is a lot of useful information on this web page too, so take a look.
+There is a lot of useful information on this web page too, so we recommend you take some time to look through it.

 Typically the bride and groom, or the wedding planner will apply for this and will be responsible for the site and everyone involved (including the photographer, officiant, guests, etc.).
 The form must be printed, filled out completely (and we’ll go over what to fill out soon), and mailed in with a check or money order.
 Then it’s mailed back to you to sign and mail back.